AlexWang1987/alexwang1987.github.io/foundations/javascript/javascript.md

     }
 }
 ```
 See, Functional Scope Chain is very clear, In my scope, If I don't have just ask for it from parent and continue to its global scope.
 Here is problem. if we do't use `var`, the global context will be wholly mess.
+In ES6 we have `let` and `const` keyword that help us declare our varible more accurately

 ## How Javascript is getting constructed and bootstraped.
 When A piece code of JS loaded into Javascript Engine, here is what happens.